uilicious/docs-v1.uilicious.com/scripting/form_input.md

----
-search:
-    keywords: [
-        'forminput',
-        'textfield', 'datefield', 'checkbox', 'radiobutton', 'dropdown', 'file',
-        'fill', 'select', 'deselect', 'upload'
-    ]
----

 # Form input commands

-These are a list of commands for interacting with standard form input fields.
+These commands are used to set values for form input and validate form inputs.

 ## List of commands

+##### Input commands

 | Command | Description|
 |---------|------------|